data-dot-all/dataall/pages/code.md

 There are other elements in the `deploy` folder:
 ```
 deploy/
-├── pivot_role/  : with the template for the data.all IAM Pivot Role
+├── pivot_role/  : with the YAML template for the data.all IAM Pivot Role (manually created)
 ├── cdk_exec_role/  : with the template for an optional role that can be used to bootstrap environments in cdk bootstrap
 ├── configs/ : scripts that create configuration files for Cognito, CloudFront and CloudWatch RUM
 ├── custom_resources/ : resources or actions not included in CloudFormation